YvFrey/training-github-copilot/trainings-tasks/01_context_and_control.md

-## 🎯 Module I: Proving Context and Enhancing Focus
+## 🎯 Module I: Context and Control

 ### 📚 Goal: Understand how explicit context (instructions and chat variables) dictate the quality and scope of Copilot's suggestions.